juliariec/juliariec.com/src/pages/posts/2019-reads.md

 coverImage: "2019reads.jpg"
 ---

 It's hard to believe it's been a year since I wrote 2018 reads, the first post in what I hope will be a long standing series of annual book recommendations!

 This has been a great year for reading &mdash; I've had lots of spare time, which meant that I tackled some longer and more involved books, and due to school and friends' recommendations I ended up reading a bit of a wider range than I had in 2018.

 In this post I'm going to share 8 novels and 4 non-fiction books that I really enjoyed and would recommend you give a shot.

-(A quick note that the numbers are intended to help organize the post, not to rank the choices.)
+_A quick note:_ the numbers are intended to help organize the post, not to rank the choices.

 ## Top Fiction

-#### 1 The Wind-Up Bird Chronicle
+### 1. The Wind-Up Bird Chronicle

 **Author:** Haruki Murakami